Western United States: Politics

+The state of Nevada is considered a political bellwether, having correctly voted for every president except twice (in 1976 and 2016) since 1912.
+New Mexico too is considered a bellwether, having voted for the popular vote winner in every presidential election since statehood, except in 1976 and 2024.

 As the fastest-growing demographic group, after Asians, Latinos are hotly contested by both parties.
 Immigration is an important political issue for this group.
 Backlash against undocumented immigrants led to the passage of California Proposition 187 in 1994, a ballot initiative which would have denied many public services to them.
 Association of this proposal with California Republicans, especially incumbent governor Pete Wilson, drove many Hispanic voters to the Democrats.

 The following table shows the breakdown of party affiliation of governors, attorneys general, state legislative houses, and U.S. congressional delegation for the Western states, as of 2019.

 The following table shows the breakdown of party affiliation of governors, attorneys general, state legislative houses, and U.S. congressional delegation for the outlying areas of the Western United States, as of 2020.

 Health

 The Western United States consistently ranks well in health measures.
 The rate of potentially preventable hospitalizations in the Western United States was consistently lower than other regions from 2005 to 2011.
 While the proportion of maternal or neonatal hospital stays was higher in the Western United States relative to other regions, the proportion of medical stays in hospitals was lower than in other regions in 2012.